sandries/AuctionApp/README.md

  * active
  * finished

-**Active item** - the item that's currently being auctioned.
- An auction room can contain only one item with state=active at a time.
+**Active item** - after the auction has started, the auction room will contain one and only one auction item with `state=active`.
+Users can place a bid on the item that's currently active.

 **Bidding** - the user can bid on the current **active item**.
+The auction starts from the **starting_price** associated to the the auction item.
-The bids are incremented starting from the **starting price**.
-When bidding, the request for the current bid value is sent on the bid queue.
-The request that gets first in the queue will be considered winner for the current value of the bid.
+The bids are incremented starting from the current offered price for the item.
+When the user submits a bid, the request is posted on the bid queue.
+The requests are read from the queue, processed and the current status of the auctioned item is updated in the database.

+**Winning an auctioned item** - after the auction is finished on the current active item, the user that placed the highest bid wins the auctioned item.

-**Winning an auctioned item** - a timespan is configured as a wait time from the time the last bid was submitted.
-If this timespan has elapsed from the last bid and no other request to bid with an incremented value was submitted, the user that made the last bid wins the auction for the current active item.
+A timespan is configured as a wait time interval from the time the last bid was submitted.
+If this timespan has elapsed from the last bid, the user that made the last bid wins the auction for the current active item.

+### Data Persistence

 The data regarding the auction rooms and items, the user and the results of the auction are persisted in the DynamoDB database.